 “I am involved in many decision-making boards which are highly beneficial to other people’s lives, whether it be in the family, in the community, or in my country.”

 Clarah’s thriving business combines poultry keeping and animal husbandry with horticulture.
 She grows crops including maize, legumes, green vegetables, tomatoes and bananas.
 Her productivity is such that she is able to supply local schools, supermarkets, hotels and other community members with meat and vegetables.
 She is proud that her business is able to offer appealing products, that are packaged well and encourage her customers to return.
-With the profits from her successful enterprise, Clarah is able support herself, her family and members of her community, including donating school supplies to help vulnerable children remain in education.
+By 2019, Clarah was employing 2 permanent workers and 18 seasonal workers on her farm.
+With the profits from her successful enterprise, she is able support herself, her family and members of her community, including donating school supplies to help vulnerable children remain in education.

 “I’m determined to work tirelessly to promote other girls and young women in my community to be economically and socially independent.”